 Pricing is an important aspect for every business that sells goods and services.
 While seemingly very simple, pricing is a process that should be taken seriously and can have a significant impact on businesses, large and small regardless of industry or location.
 Anyone who is anyone in the world of pricing or works in a pricing department has probably heard of The Power of 1%.
 If you have not, it refers to a famous 2003 McKinsey study that a 1% overall higher price can result in an operating profit increase of as much as 8%.
-With inflation and price fluctuations now rampant, pricing software can unearth where those ‘1%-ers’ can be applied, enabling businesses worldwide to carve out as much bottom line for their organizations wherever and whenever they can.
+With inflation and price fluctuations now rampant, pricing software can unearth where those ‘1%-ers’ can be applied, enabling businesses worldwide to carve out as much bottom line for their organizations wherever and whenever they can and give themselves a starting point on how to determine the value of pricing software to their business objectives.

 At Strategic Pricing Management Group (SPMG) and Pricefx, we have been working together for a while now, bringing our combined 30+ years of experience to bear.
 Together, we provide a powerful range of B2B and B2C expertise to deliver a complete pricing solution for a range of businesses and drive higher margins and better returns.
 With each pricing software project, we ensure you are engaged with professionals who have deep and rich pricing expertise.